Reindeer Lake Canoe Trip in Saskatchewan

 Highlights of our Reindeer Lake canoe trip

-Now that you’ve heard the negative parts about canoeing Reindeer Lake, let me tell you what made the trip a success in our books.
+Now that you’ve heard the negative parts about a canoe trip on Reindeer Lake, let me tell you what made the trip a success in our books.

 The paddling was harder than I expected it to be, and distances between points on land longer, but there was a sense of deep satisfaction we both got from working hard physically, day in day out.

-There were many days I gave every stroke my all for long periods of time so by the end of the trip I felt strong and powerful.
+There were many days I gave every stroke my all for long periods of time so by the end of the Reindeer Lake canoe trip I felt strong and powerful.
 You never find the time to devote this much of the day to exercise when you’re home.

 Working on my muscles!